VIP Movement Leaders

 Eva Blackwell - VIP Cofounder | Executive Director | VIP Autism Ambassador & Advocate

-Prior to her becoming the Cofounder and Executive Director at Verge of Independence Project, Eva held the position of Publicity Manager and stations' official spokesperson at NBC Universal Philadelphia (NBC 10/WCAU) for seven years.
-While there, she collaborated with her colleagues on NBC’s productions of the winter and summer Olympic Games, The National Dog Show, and the 2008 Democratic Presidential Candidates Debate held in Philadelphia.
-Passionate about community outreach, Eva was commended for outstanding leadership and volunteerism, which she received the GE “Ovation” award.
+Before becoming the Verge of Independence Project cofounder and steward, Eva was Publicity Manager and stations' official spokesperson at NBC Universal Philadelphia (NBC 10/WCAU) for nearly eight-years.
+While there, she collaborated with her colleagues on NBC's productions of the winter and summer Olympic Games, The National Dog Show and the 2008 Democratic Presidential Candidates Debate held in Philadelphia.
+Passionate about community outreach, Eva was commended for outstanding leadership and volunteerism, which she received the G.E.
+"Ovation" award.

 For more than fifteen years, Eva has gained most of her broadcasting experience working in the Greater Philadelphia region.
-Before joining NBC Universal Philadelphia, she was a television Talk Show Host for Philly Live at WYBE-TV35.
-Previous to that, she worked as Assistant Public Affairs Director and Public Affairs Producer at WPHL-TV in Philadelphia, PA.
-Early in Eva’s career, she successfully held the positions of Producer, Director, Talk Show Host, Reporter, NPR Correspondent, and Fund Raising Host at both WHYY TV12 (PBS)/91 FM (NPR) in Philadelphia, Pennsylvania, and New Jersey Network Television WNJS TV23 (PBS)/WNJT FM in Trenton, New Jersey.
+Before joining NBC Universal Philadelphia, she was a television Talk Show Host for Philly Live at WYBE-TV35, a PBS station.
+Before that, Eva worked as Assistant Public Affairs Director and Public Affairs Programming Producer at WPHL-TV in Philadelphia, PA.
+Early in Eva's career, she successfully held the positions of Producer, Director, Talk Show Host, Reporter, NPR Correspondent, PBS Associate Producer, and Fund Raising Host at both WHYY TV12 (PBS)/91 F.M.
+(NPR) in Philadelphia, Pennsylvania, and New Jersey Network Television WNJS TV23 (PBS)/WNJT FM in Trenton, New Jersey.
 Throughout her broadcasting career, Eva gained recognition and numerous awards for journalistic excellence - including the highly prestigious "Clarion Award" from The Association for Women in Communications as well as "The Society of Professional Journalists Award" and "National Mental Health Media Award."

-Active in professional, community, and civic organizations, Eva is currently a Peace and Community Relations Leader for SGI-USA Pennsylvania Zone.
-She is also a member of Toastmasters International, where she served as V.P. of Public Relations for “Textile Speech Weavers,” a local chapter.
-A member of the National Association of Black Journalists, Eva is a former V.P. of Broadcasting for its Philadelphia Chapter, and a founding member of the Philadelphia Chapter of the National Black Public Relations Society.
-During her tenure at NBC Universal, Eva was very involved with a number of its affinity groups, carrying out the role of Communications Officer.
-In addition, she served on the Board of Directors of the Mental Health Association of Southeastern Pennsylvania and the Brandywine Workshop.
+Eva is active in professional, community, and civic organizations.
+She is a member of both the National Association of Black Journalists and its founding Philadelphia Chapter.
+A former V.P. of Broadcasting for the Philadelphia Association of Black Journalists, Eva currently serves as a Scholarship Committee member.
+She is also a Toastmasters International member who has served as V.P. of Public Relations for "Textile Speech Weavers," a local chapter.
+Eva is also a founding member of the National Black Public Relations Society's Philadelphia Chapter.
+During her tenure at NBC Universal, Eva was very involved with many affinity groups, carrying out the Communications Officer's role.
+Also, she served on the Board of Directors of the Mental Health Association of Southeastern Pennsylvania and the Brandywine Workshop.

 A Philadelphia native, Eva attended schools in the Tri-State area, earning her M.A. in Strategic Communication and Leadership from Seton Hall University in South Orange, New Jersey, and her B.S. in Organizational Leadership/Professional Communication from Philadelphia University.
-Also, a graduate and member of the Philadelphia FBI Community Partnership Program, Eva takes pride and joy in mentoring the next generation of leaders.
-With her passion for communication and education, Eva currently serves on the faculty of three colleges, teaching Communication, Journalism and Multimedia Studies.
+Also, a graduate and member of the Philadelphia FBI Community Partnership Program, Eva takes pride and joy in mentoring the next generation of leaders and innovators.
+With her passion for communication and education, Eva currently serves three colleges, teaching Communication, Journalism, and Multimedia Studies.
 Since 2017, Eva has served as Faculty Advisor of the award-winning student-run college newspaper The Vanguard.
-She has developed a curriculum that fosters the social and communicational deficiencies inherent in people with autism and pervasive developmental disorders that are used in the workshops that she curates.
+She has developed a curriculum that fosters the social and communicational deficiencies inherent in people with autism and pervasive developmental disorders used in the workshops that she curates.

 Branford Smith - VIP Cofounder | VIP Autism Ambassador | Autism Self-Advocate